| |

 quantity of barley.
 This is used to make Tsampa (roasted barley

 flour) and Chang (barley wine).
-The people of Purang are known
+The people of Purang are known for

-to provide food for the pilgrims, as donating their own possessions
+for the pilgrims, as donating their own possessions is one of the

-is one of the root practices of Buddhism.
+root practices of Buddhism.

-The current problem for the people
+The current problem for the

-people.
+of local people.